thmb/flight/README.md

 ## [Kafka](kafka/README.md)

-Apache Kafka is an open-source distributed event streaming platform for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.
+Distributed event streaming platform for high-performance data pipelines, streaming analytics and data integration.

-Deliver messages at network limited throughput with low latencies.
+> Deliver messages at network limited throughput with low latencies.
 Elastically expand and contract storage and processing.
 Store streams of data safely in a distributed, durable, fault-tolerant cluster.

 ## [Kubernetes](kubernetes/README.md)

-Also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
+Also known as K8s, is a system for automating deployment, scaling, and management of containerized applications.

-It groups containers that make up an application into logical units for easy management and discovery.
+> Groups containers that make up an application into logical units for easy management and discovery.
 Kubernetes can scale without increasing operations team.

 ## [Terraform](terraform/README.md)